What is Stuttering Therapy?

 - The child becomes noticeably upset when unable to communicate due to stuttering.

-If your child qualifies for speech-language services in the area of fluency, your speech therapist will decide on a therapy technique that is best for your child.
-There are two major types of fluency therapy:
+If your child qualifies for stuttering therapy, your speech therapist will decide on a therapy technique that is best for your child.
+There are two major types of stuttering therapy:

 If your child stutters inconsistently and doesn’t have any of the risk factors listed above, the best thing you can do for your child’s stuttering is relax!
 If you tense up or get worried when your child stutters, he/she will pick up on that and begin to get nervous about the stuttering as well.
 This will only make it worse.
 Here are some tips that you can do at home to help your child who is stuttering: